-The table shows a 80kW system costing nearly £65,000 in a reasonably sunny location.
+The table shows a 80kW system now costing £90,000 in a reasonably sunny location.
 The savings for a school will depend on where it is located and thus how much electricity the system will generate.
-The financial model then sets the price the school must pay for electricity to repay funders capital an interest after all operating costs for the asset and a share of overall insurance, fund raising and fund management costs.
-The surplus cash generated by the systems will initially be held back as additional reserves, but as these grow and it becomes clear that system is performing as planned or better they will be paid out to the schools.
+The financial model then sets the price the school must pay for electricity to repay funders capital an interest after all operating costs for the asset and a share of overall insurance. fund raising and fund management costs.
+The surplus cash generated by the systems will initially be held back as additional reserves, but as these grow and it becomes clear that system is performing as planned or better they will be paid out to the schools..
+The financial benefit to the school takes into account 25 p/kWh as the mains electricity price.

-- Degradation in solar panel performance is assumed to be 0.5 per cent a year.
-Solar panel performance warranties apply if the panels decay at more than 1 per cent a year. - The projects continue to be insured for risks such as damage to equipment, roofs and third parties. - If any one of the assumptions on this page is not being realised, it is likely to result in adjustments to the financial projections with small changes reducing the profit share to schools and larger changes ultimately requiring an extension of the loan re-payment period to ensure Bondholders are re-paid.
+- contribute to the capital costs or apply for part grants to ensure they do not end up paying the CBS more for electricity than they would have paid for mains electricity once mains electricity prices come back down. - Degradation in solar panel performance is assumed to be 0.5 per cent a year.
+Solar panel performance warranties apply if the panels decay at more than 1 per cent a year.
+The projects continue to be insured for risks such as damage to equipment, roofs and third parties.
+If any one of the assumptions on this page is not being realised, it is likely to result in adjustments to the financial projections with small changes reducing the profit share to schools and larger changes ultimately requiring an extension of the loan re-payment period to ensure Bondholders are re-paid.